C-Stein/node-milestones/02-db-driven-applications/exercises/0*-postgresql-intro.md

 PostgreSQL is a powerful, open source object-relational database system.
 As a database server, its primary function is to store data securely, and to allow for retrieval at the request of other software applications.

-# psql

-The primary front-end for PostgreSQL is the `psql` command-line program, which can be used to enter SQL queries directly, or execute them from a file.
-For now, we will use `psql` to get introduced to PostgreSQL.

-Helpful commands for `psql`:
-- \h : list of all SQL commands available
-- \? : list of all psql commands available
-- \q : quit and exit psql

 ## Setup

 Installation for Macs: follow the steps [here.](http://postgresapp.com/documentation/)